-- Derivative financial instruments; - Financial instruments designated as at fair value through profit or loss and fair value through other comprehensive income; and i) Use of judgements and estimates

-• Employee benefit liabilities valued using the projected unit credit method.
+- Derivative financial instruments. - Financial instruments designated as at fair value through profit or loss and fair value through other comprehensive income; and - Employee benefit liabilities valued using the projected unit credit method.

 To compile the annual financial statements the following information is used: